michaelsboost/WidgetArea/README.md

 **NOTE**: [WidgetArea](https://sourceforge.net/projects/widgetarea/) does **NOT** fully support GIF animations.

+**PS**: The port is the source code of WidgetArea for Mac.
+The files named something`-other` are what you would replace to get it to run on Windows or Linux.

 **Mac Usage Instructions**:

   - Click the upload image or drag and drop an image there to display in a new window.